cschaf/pokemon-generator/README.md

 * The code for this generator is licensed under the MIT License.
 See the `LICENSE` file in the repository root for details.

+* The images for all Pokémon types are provided by [partywhale](https://github.com/partywhale/pokemon-type-icons).

 ## Development

 This project's code was created with the assistance of **Gemini 2.5 Flash**, a large language model by Google.